 5. Lose It So You Can Use It.
 By dropping 10 percent of your body weight, you will feel better and your blood sugar levels will be easier to control.
 Diet and exercise are the best ways to make weight loss a reality, but it is also about sticking with your plan through weight plateaus and bad days.
 A commitment to weight loss is a long-term decision, so don’t let life’s potholes stand in your way.
 When you lose weight, you often have more energy and will feel more able to live your best life.

 7. Visualize Your Future.
 Uncontrolled diabetes can lead to vision loss and even blindness.
 Keep an eye on your blood sugar levels and if you feel they are out of control, talk to your doctor or diabetes specialist about ways you can improve your numbers.
-An annual eye exam is recommended for those with diabetes to make sure your sight is not deteriorating.
+Also, make sure to schedule an eye exam at least once each year to make sure your sight is not deteriorating.

 8. Put Your Best Foot Forward.
-Diabetes can lead to foot injuries and in many cases, those with diabetes may experience a foot injury that doesn’t heal.
-Check your feet regularly and if you have a blister, cut, or sore that isn’t healing, talk to your doctor about a referral to Beebe Wound Healing & Hyperbaric Medicine.
+Diabetes can lead to foot injuries and in many cases, those with diabetes may experience a foot injury that doesn’t heal and that you might not feel.
+Check your feet regularly and if you have a blister, cut, or sore that isn’t healing, talk to your doctor about referring you to Wound Care & Hyperbaric Medicine.

 9. Find Your Tribe.
 When you are living with diabetes or are newly diagnosed, support is key.
 Join a diabetes support group like the one hosted through Beebe.
 Call (302) 645-3121 to find out more.